 Aluminum I-Beam Strength Calculator

-To assist structural engineers in determining the load capacity of various aluminum beams, SkyCiv has built a free aluminum i-beam strength calculator, with some limited free access.
-This tool allows engineers to input the dimensions and properties of the beam and receive a calculation of the load capacity based on industry standards.
-There are versions of the aluminium capacity calculator available for:
+Try the free version of the tool below to learn how to assist structural engineers in determining the load capacity of various aluminum beams.
+This tool allows engineers to input the dimensions and properties of the beam and receive a calculation of the load capacity based on the following industry standards:

 • Australian Standards - AS/NZS 1664 Aluminium Structures